 Although original creditors have information to validate a debt such as original contract, statements and even payment records of the debtor, junk debt buyers do not purchase the supporting documents.

-It is not your duty to “help them” locate the debt they are attempting to collect.
+And, it is not your duty to “help them” locate the debt they are attempting to collect.
 They have no other information besides the basic contact information about you.
 Leave it that way.
-There is no legal obligation for an alleged debtor to help a debt collector “locate the debt.”
+There is no legal obligation for an alleged debtor to help a debt collector “locate the debt” they are attempting to collect.
+It is an absurd request.

-DO NOT FALL FOR THIS TACTIC!
-Debt validation requires the debt collector provide proof and documentation from the original creditor, not you.
+Simply put, debt validation requires the debt collector provide proof and documentation from the original creditor, not you.
 Do not help them.
 A simple letter referring them to the FDCPA regarding duty of debt collector to provide debt validation, not the alleged debtor is sufficient.
-But they already know this.
+But trust me, they already know this.

-If you do write back make sure you put on the letter this it is your 2nd request for debt validation in case you need a paper trail down the road.
+If you do write back make sure you put on the letter this it is your 2nd request for debt validation in case you need a paper trail down the road for a lawsuit.
+Be sure to site the FDCPA Section 809.
+Lodge a complaint with the FTC against the debt collector for failing to verify a debt as per federal law.
+Also lodge a complaint with your state's Attorney General.
+Turn up the heat on the collection agency, they may simply go away.

 You mentioned HIPAA.
 There are some great strategies dealing with HIPAA and medical debt if you are interested in paying the original health care provider and obtaining deletions of the negative entries from your credit reports.
 Good luck to you.